hibernate/hibernate-orm/README.md

 1. Update the environment variable: `SET DIALECT_VERSION=22.x.x`

-This variable is used in three places and should get picked up by all of them:
+2. The JAR version is required in three places.

     * `build.gradle`
+       * Contains a "smart" class `NuodbHibernateVersion` which either picks up `DIALECT_VERSION` or looks in the local Maven repo to find the latest version of the JAR in there.
+         If you have just built and installed a new version of the JAR, it should find it.
+       * The class sets variable `nuodbHibernateJarVersion` to the version it has found.
-* `databases/nuodb/matrix.gradle`
+    * `databases/nuodb/matrix.gradle` - referenced `${nuodbHibernateJarVersion}`.
-* `hibernate-core/hibernate-core.gradle`
+    * `hibernate-core/hibernate-core.gradle` - also references `${nuodbHibernateJarVersion}`.

 ## Upgrade NuoDB JDBC Driver

 This must be changed manually in two places:

-1. `databases/nuodb/matrix.gradle`: `jdbcDependency "com.nuodb.jdbc:nuodb-jdbc:22.0.0"`
+1. `databases/nuodb/matrix.gradle`: `jdbcDependency "com.nuodb.jdbc:nuodb-jdbc:24.0.0"`
-2. `hibernate-core/hibernate-core.gradle`:  `testRuntime( "com.nuodb.jdbc:nuodb-jdbc:22.0.0" )`
+2. `hibernate-core/hibernate-core.gradle`:  `testRuntime( "com.nuodb.jdbc:nuodb-jdbc:24.0.0" )`

 ## Changes Made to Project